Interview with Michael Kerr, assistant chef at the Kuo Yuan restaurant in Willesden 1963-66

 When did you start working at Kuo Yan and how did that come about?

 When Jeng Dong was living and studying in Willesden and living on Clifford Gardens, NW10 he needed work to support himself.
-Through contacts he got a job at Kuo Yan as an assistant to Mr Kuo, who was the chef and owner.
-Once he settled in London he changed his name to Michael Kerr.
+Through contacts he got a job at Kuo Yan as an assistant to Mr Kuo (pictured below), who was the chef and owner.
+Once Jeng Dong had settled in London he changed his name to a more anglicised one: Michael Kerr.

 What do you remember about the chef and the restaurant?
 Can you describe the restaurant and the chef?
 Were other people employed at the restaurant?
 What do you remember?